Representation learning in cerebellum-like structures: Testable predictions for future experiments

 Reinforced plasticity in expansion layers could enhance the association strength of behaviorally relevant stimuli to support adaptive behavior.
 Accordingly, a key prediction is that expansion layer responses are selectively enhanced, and that these plastic changes persist over long timescales and thus contribute to subsequent behavioral adaptation.

 While there is increasing evidence for these predictions in the mushroom body (see Section~\nameref{sec:reinforcedPrinCell}), the cerebellar granular layer remains comparatively understudied in this respect.
-In particular, although it is known that acetylcholine can facilitate potentiation of mossy fiber (MF) synapses onto granule cells~\parencite{prestori2013gating, cao2022nicotine}, it remains open whether associative learning---mediated by climbing fibers (CF)---also leads to changes in granule cell responses.
-This could be tested with \emph{in vivo} recordings during motor learning or paired MF and CF activation to determine whether granule-layer responses depend on CF feedback.
-Another exciting possibility is that reinforcement signals reach the granule layer indirectly, through Golgi-cell disinhibition following CF or Purkinje cell activation~\cite{xu2008climbing, ankri2015novel}, or deep cerebellar nuclei projections to the input stage of the granule layer~\cite{houck2014cerebellar, houck2015cerebellar}.
-Demonstrating such modulation would clarify whether layer-specific encoding of association strength and behavioral adaptation represents a conserved computational principle across cerebellum-like circuits.
+In particular, although it is known that acetylcholine can facilitate potentiation of mossy fiber (MF) synapses onto granule cells~\parencite{prestori2013gating, cao2022nicotine}, it remains open whether associative learning---e.g., mediated by climbing fibers (CF)---also leads to changes in granule cell responses.
+This could be tested with \emph{in vivo} recordings of the granule layer during motor learning or paired MF and CF activation.
+An exciting possibility is that reinforcement signals reach the granule layer indirectly, through Golgi-cell disinhibition following CF or Purkinje cell activation~\cite{xu2008climbing, ankri2015novel}, or deep cerebellar nuclei projections to the input stage of the granule layer~\cite{houck2014cerebellar, houck2015cerebellar, gao2016excitatory}.
+Strikingly, such nucleocortical connections have been shown to enhance or decrease the amplitude of conditioned eyeblink responses~\cite{gao2016excitatory}.
+Demonstrating that these pathways lead to changes in expansion layer responses would clarify whether a layer-specific encoding of association strength and behavioral adaptation represents a conserved computational principle across cerebellum-like circuits.